Skills Active Aotearoa applies for a judicial review of inadequate reform consultation period

 April 12, 2019

-Skills Active Aotearoa, the industry training organisation for sport, recreation and performing arts, has instructed its lawyers to file an application for a judicial review challenging the rushed and disrespectful seven-week consultation period for the Reform of Vocational Education.
+Skills Active Aotearoa, the industry training organisation for sport, recreation and performing arts, has instructed its lawyers to file an application for a judicial review challenging the rushed and disrespectful seven-week consultation period for vocational training reforms.

 In its Statement of Claim, Skills Active asserts that as an industry training organisation (ITO), it had a legitimate expectation of being consulted directly about the reform of the ITO system.
 It also had an expectation that such a consultation would be meaningful and genuine; that it would be provided with sufficient information about the reform; and that it would have sufficient time to provide a considered response.